-- Trained examination staff in the technical and soft skills they need - Provided opportunities for commissioned examiners to develop their careers further by completing specialist programs (for credit, finance, operations, and examination management) to ensure they have the expertise and credibility to carry out our mission

-- Helped our examiners maintain their readiness to administer elevated supervision when necessary - Ensured that all our examiners understand our risk supervision approaches and how to implement them
+- Trained examination staff in the technical and soft skills they need. - Provided opportunities for commissioned examiners to develop their careers further by completing specialist programs (for credit, finance, operations, and examination management) to ensure they have the expertise and credibility to carry out our mission.
+This included a partnership with Virginia Tech to develop and deliver for-credit, graduate-level courses in agricultural and applied economics.
+The integration of these learning programs into the agency have shown a positive impact on current performance, the agency's bench strength, and reducing unforced attrition. - Helped our examiners maintain their readiness to administer elevated supervision when necessary. - Ensured that all our examiners understand our risk supervision approaches and how to implement them.